ist199211-ist199311/homeworks-nss/hw1.typ

   Assuming that each SYN segment received causes the webserver to allocate #server_connection_alloc Bytes, the number of segments required to fill up the web server's available memory is:

   $ (#server_mem "GBytes")/(#server_connection_alloc "Bytes") = (#server_mem times 10^9)/#server_connection_alloc = #max_syn_segs "segments" $

+  Please note that it is assumed that the server's memory size is #server_mem GB and not #server_mem GiB.

 + #let host_clog_time = calc.round(max_syn_segs / host_syn_rate)